sheriffsparks/dns_oracle/README.md

 ### Dependicies
 Your going to need zmq, python-systemd, and python-zmq and mysql the mysqldb stuff for python.
 If I missed something please let me know.

+This has only be tested/ran on Debian

+Don't pip instal python-systemd, install via apt

+MYSQLdb requires libmysqlclient-dev.
+See this: https://stackoverflow.com/questions/25865270/how-to-install-python-mysqldb-module-using-pip
 ### Installation
 The install script will install it as a systemd service.
 I recommend this because systemctl stop dnsoracle.service does a better job of killing the multithreaded handler.